dbissell6/DFIR/Explorations+Reflections2_PICO.md

 Each analysis is about 75% completed.
 I need to finish the remaining challenges and add them to my analysis.
 I also need to fix inconsistencies in the tools and ideas categories and refine the edges of the graph.
 Additionally, I plan to create a guide for new users who are interested in solving forensics challenges in their first CTF.
 First showing the ideas that must be understood before entering(base64, http protocol, powershell, anything that was central in the graph).
 Then the problems and the tools.
 Finally the walkthrough and Blue Book can tie all the missing pieces together and fill in the theoretical knowledge.

+HTB and PICO CTFs are both in 2 weeks.
+Those will be good indicators and gauges on if any of this has been useful.
+Additionally they will be more data points added to the analysis.
+There could also be oppurtunities to upgrade the tools if they encounter a challenge and fail.